-The Bundestag shall appoint a Committee on European Union Affairs.
-It may authorize the committee to exercise the rights of the Bundestag under Article 23 vis-à-vis the Federal Government.
+The Bundestag shall appoint a Committee on the Affairs of the European Union.
+It may authorise the committee to exercise the rights of the Bundestag under Article 23 vis-à-vis the Federal Government.

-Article 45 a [Committees on Foreign Affairs and Defense]
+Article 45a [Committees on Foreign Affairs and Defence]

-(1) The Bundestag shall appoint a Committee on Foreign Affairs and a Committee on Defense.

-(2) The Committee on Defense shall also have the powers of an investigative committee.
-On the motion of one quarter of its members it shall have the duty to make a specific matter the subject of investigation.
+- (1) The Bundestag shall appoint a Committee on Foreign Affairs and a Defence Committee. - (2) The Defence Committee shall also have the powers of a committee of inquiry.
+On the motion of one quarter of its members it shall have the duty to make a specific matter the subject of inquiry.

-(3) Paragraph (1) of Article 44 shall not apply to defense matters.
+(3) Paragraph (1) of Article 44 shall not apply to defence matters.

-Article 45 b [Parliamentary Commissioner for the Armed Forces]
+Article 45b [Parliamentary Commissioner for the Armed Forces]

-A Parliamentary Commissioner for the Armed Forces shall be appointed to safeguard basic rights and to assist the Bundestag in exercising parliamentary control over the Armed Forces.
+A Parliamentary Commissioner for the Armed Forces shall be appointed to safeguard basic rights and to assist the Bundestag in exercising parliamentary oversight over the Armed Forces.
 Details shall be regulated by a federal law.

-Article 45 c [Petitions Committee]
+Article 45c [Petitions Committee]

-(1) The Bundestag shall appoint a Petitions Committee to deal with requests and complaints addressed to the Bundestag pursuant to Article 17.

-(2) The powers of the Committee to consider complaints shall be regulated by a federal law.
+- (1) The Bundestag shall appoint a Petitions Committee to deal with requests and complaints addressed to the Bundestag pursuant to Article 17. - (2) The powers of the Committee to consider complaints shall be regulated by a federal law.

-Article 46 [Immunities]
+Article 46 [Immunities of Members]

-(1) At no time may a Member be subjected to court proceedings or disciplinary action or otherwise called to account outside the Bundestag for a vote cast or for any speech or debate in the Bundestag or in any of its committees.
-This provision shall not apply to defamatory insults.

-(2) A Member may not be called to account or arrested for a punishable offense without permission of the Bundestag, unless he is apprehended while committing the offense or in the course of the following day.

-(3) The permission of the Bundestag shall also be required for any other restriction of a Member's freedom of the person or for the initiation of proceedings against a Member under Article 18.

-(4) Any criminal proceedings or any proceedings under Article 18 against a Member and any detention or other restriction of the freedom of his person shall be suspended at the demand of the Bundestag.
+- (1) At no time may a Member be subjected to court proceedings or disciplinary action or otherwise called to account outside the Bundestag for a vote cast or for any speech or debate in the Bundestag or in any of its committees.
+This provision shall not apply to defamatory insults. - (2) A Member may not be called to account or arrested for a punishable offence without permission of the Bundestag, unless he is apprehended while committing the offence or in the course of the following day. - (3) The permission of the Bundestag shall also be required for any other restriction of a Member's freedom of the person or for the initiation of proceedings against a Member under Article 18. - (4) Any criminal proceedings or any proceedings under Article 18 against a Member and any detention or other restriction of the freedom of his person shall be suspended at the demand of the Bundestag.

-Article 47 [Right not to give evidence]
+Article 47 [Right of refusal to give evidence]